Aankhon Aankhon Mein

 Aankhon Aankhon Mein is a 1972 Hindi movie produced by J. Om Prakash and directed by Raghunath Jhalani.
-The film stars Rakesh Roshan, Raakhee, Pran and Dara Singh.
-The film's music is by Shankar Jaikishan.
+The film stars Rakesh Roshan, Raakhee, Pran in leas roles, with Dara Singh in a very special appearance.
+The film is written by Sachin Bhowmick with dialogues by Ahsan Rizvi.
+The film's music is by Shankar-Jaikishan.
 Raakhee earned a Filmfare nomination as Best Actress, the only nomination for the film.